sony7760/DevOps/K8s/ingress/README.md

 - **Ingress(HTTP/S Rules):** To access the backend service, we need create an [ingress resource](./manifests/demo_ingress.yaml) with the rules.
 Note that Ingress rules must reside in the namespace where the application reside.

 #### Configure MetalLB
-- Create a manifest file
+- Download a manifest file
   ```
   curl -O https://raw.githubusercontent.com/sony7760/DevOps/main/K8s/ingress/metallb/metallb.yaml
   ```